 This is one of the most affordable cloud gaming platforms out there, they have a library of over 100 game titles, but most of them are indies games.
-They have powerful hardware specs which are always at your disposal, powered by Nvidia GPUs.
-However, most of the games with them does require you to own it on steam in the first place.
-No trail accounts are currently provided, and they do have an app(Beta stage) on Android platform as well.
+They have powerful hardware specs that are always at your disposal, powered by Nvidia GPUs.
+However, most of the games with them does require you to own it on Steam in the first place.
+No trail accounts are currently provided, and they do have an app(Beta stage) on the Android platform as well.
 The subscription starts from $9.99 monthly.

-They also keep your saved game data, for 30 days after the subscription gets expired.
+They also keep your saved game data for 30 days after the subscription gets expired.

 LiquidSky PC Cloud Gaming

 This one also provides impressive hardware on the cloud, and all you have to do is own that game either on your steam or origin account and connect it to liquid sky’s cloud PC with high-specs, and you’re ready to get those smooth frame rates of a $1000 PC.
-However, they don’t have a huge selection of games and is recommended to own the game by yourself; which might be a bummer for some.
+However, they don’t have a huge selection of games and are recommended to own the game by yourself, which might be a bummer for some.

-Talking about its plans not the most value for money, but are okay considering you own that highly graphics intensive title on your Steam account and play it on weekends or so.
+Talking about its plans not the most value for money, but are okay considering you own that highly graphics-intensive title on your Steam account and play it on weekends or so.
 Because the starting plans allow you to have 25 hours of gameplay with 200GB of storage for just $14.99 per month, other plans are also available.
 It is also available for Android and will soon arrive on MAC OS as well.

-Liquid Sky also has a separate cloud computing platform where you can run your other apps with those high-end specs they provide.
-Which brings us to our next contender in this list.
+Liquid Sky also has a separate cloud computing platform where you can run your other apps with those high-end specs they provide, which brings us to our next contender in this list.